Who we are

 SRI-Rice Center: based at Cornell University, SRI-Rice Center is the global hub for all things SRI.
 We are indebted to them for their technical knowhow and patient advice.

 Nirman In Kandhamal district of Odisha, Nirman works with local tribal groups to help protect their forests, culture and biodiversity.
-SRI is one means by which these local farmers can ensure their food security and autonomy.
+SRI is one of the tools they use.

 CIRTD The Centre for Integrated Rural and Tribal Development in Sundergarh, Odisha, India, works to secure land rights, tribal rights and women’s rights through legal support and agricultural extension.